 In regard to Hargreaves Lansdown, particular attention has been paid to its relationship with Woodford Investment Management, the entity run by Mr Woodford and to which Link delegated the management of the WEIF.
 It certainly appears that Hargreaves Lansdown knew of liquidity issues in the WEIF from November 2017.
 This brings into acute focus the level of knowledge and information to which Hargreaves Lansdown’s senior management was privy from this time – who, what, when? – and shines a spotlight on the fact that Hargreaves Lansdown nonetheless continued to include the WEIF in the recommended funds making up its Wealth 50 (and precursor Wealth 150).

-The legal team’s conclusions are very promising from the perspective of investors, with reference to claims against both Link and Hargreaves Lansdown.
+The legal team’s conclusions are very promising from the perspective of investors, with reference to claims against Hargreaves Lansdown.
 Legal causes of action of real substantive merit are available that, if proven, would entitle investors to a reimbursement of losses suffered.

 There will be claims for losses sustained directly as a result of the collapse of the Woodford Equity Income Fund and also for “loss of opportunity” losses, suffered through missing out on alternative investments that, in stark contrast to the Woodford Equity Income Fund, would have generated returns.